COPtoLON/KB/Career/Resume.md

   - My team was ranked in the top 10% of participants in the IMC Prosperity 3 challenge for algorithmic trading.
   - Ranked in the top 2% (out of 47,000 participants) in Børsen stock-picking challenge.
   - High achiever in various Strategy games, such as Chess and StarCraft.
-  - Design for Change Awardee (2010) for a design competition.
+  - Design for Change Awardee (2010) for a design competition. - Crowdbins was a project for the Design For change competition in Denmark, my group was awarded and won the danish competition with Crowdbins.
+An app and trashbin interconnected system to inform and relieve sanitation workers.
     - [Newspaper article 1](https://ugeavisen.dk/digeposten/elever-fra-hoejer-design-efterskole-laver-skraldespand-paa-internettet)
     - [Newspaper article 2](https://jv.dk/toender/hoejer-unge-til-konference-i-indien)
     - [Official Video](https://dfcworld.org/VIDEO/ViewVideo/45)